p2pool/p2pool/README.md

 Bitcoin to 1NyfKgd29XAHkZhjFZbTWhz1YKQX2Dwtrg

+Litecoin to LbRt6djFknA8ZLYGAdp5eb48rVR1xxCuQT

-it took a bit of work
+It took a bit of work and lot's of time

 Requirements:
 -------------------------